-He says you can use an acetylene and oxygen torch for melting glass.
-It tends to be much dirtier than using propane and oxygen.
-It believe it also runs hotter than propane does.
+Thank you for your question!
+According to one of the teachers from The Studio at The Corning Museum of Glass, you can use an acetylene and oxygen torch for melting glass; however, it tends to be much dirtier than using propane and oxygen.
+It may also run hotter than propane does.

 The Museum's conservation department has prepared a general answer to the question, "Can you use glass or glassworking techniques to repair glass?" that may also be of interest.

 If you wish to borrow copies of library items, please contact your local library.
 The Rakow Research Library will lend designated books from its collection and will send copies of articles requested by other libraries.
 Your library can request items through the OCLC WorldShare Interlibrary Loan (ILL) system or by direct request through email at email@example.com.
 For more information, please see our ILL policies and procedures.

 The Corning Museum of Glass is currently closed to the public effective March 16 through April 22, 2020, as a precautionary measure for public health and safety.
 As a result, resources available to answer your questions are extremely limited.
 During this closure, you may be interested in searching our Ask a Glass Question FAQs or reviewing our Research Guides on various topics.
 We also highly recommend checking out The Corning Museum of Glass on YouTube for hours of artist demonstrations, lectures, and special events.
 Thank you for your patience.